yj7082126/musubi-tuner/README.md

 ## Introduction

-This repository provides scripts for training LoRA (Low-Rank Adaptation) models with HunyuanVideo.
-This repository is unofficial and not affiliated with the official HunyanVideo repository.
+This repository provides scripts for training LoRA (Low-Rank Adaptation) models with HunyuanVideo or Wan2.1 models.

+This repository is unofficial and not affiliated with the official HunyanVideo/Wan2.1 repository.

+For Wan2.1, please also refer to [Wan2.1 documentation](./docs/wan.md).

 *This repository is under development.*